0day-ci/linux/Documentation/admin-guide/mm/pagemap.rst

     24. ZERO_PAGE
     25. IDLE
     26. PGTABLE

+ * ``/proc/pid/pageflags``.
+This file lets a userspace process know the page flags of each of its virtual pages.
+It contains a 64-bit set of flags for each virtual page, containing data identical to the one emitted by /proc/kpageflags listed above.
+The user-space task can learn the kpageflags for the pages backing its address-space by consulting one file, without needing to be root.

  * ``/proc/kpagecgroup``.
 This file contains a 64-bit inode number of the memory cgroup each page is charged to, indexed by PFN.
 Only available when